gitlabhq/gitlabhq/doc/development/ee_features.md

 ## Act as CE when unlicensed

-Since the implementation of [GitLab CE features to work with unlicensed EE instance](ee-as-ce) GitLab Enterprise Edition should work like GitLab Community Edition when no license is active.
+Since the implementation of [GitLab CE features to work with unlicensed EE instance][ee-as-ce] GitLab Enterprise Edition should work like GitLab Community Edition when no license is active.
 This means the code should work like it does in CE when `License.feature_available?(:some_feature)` returns